iqquee/apimal/README.md

 # APIMAL
 ### Although still in the development phase, this API is aimed to provide lots of informaions about almost all the animals available so that whoever needs these information could get it at ease.
 Also, it is aimed to be provided for free to anyone who wished to use it.
+#### Right now, its opened as anyone can populate the database with the infomation of any animals of their choice without having to signup to get a secret key  whatso every but this might change soon.